BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 | Jisoo | Dior, Cartier |

 All four members have been regulars at Paris Fashion Week.
-Their front-row appearances generate global media coverage.
-Their outfit choices trend worldwide within minutes.
+Their front-row appearances and fashion-week looks regularly generate substantial international media and social media attention.

 The fashion partnerships aren’t just endorsements — they’ve made each member a recognizable figure in luxury culture independently of their music careers.